“That one there’s Barney Barnabas, my—let’s see—great-great-grandfather. He was a college drug dealer,” Joss boasted.

 “But she must’ve unlaced it once in awhile,” Joss conjectured, “‘cause they had like a dozen kids.”

-Over whose dozen heads the Duchess and Doctor Hugo put the roof of this house: a double-turreted Queen Anne at 1008 Jupiter Street.
+Over whose dozen heads the Duchess and Doctor Hugo put the roof of this house, originally their country retreat: a double-turreted Queen Anne at what got platted as 1008 Jupiter Street.
 In Vicki’s fascinated eyes it was a gingerbread mansion if not palace, with two steep-peaked towers flanking sunburst gables above a wide screened porch that stretched across the whole front and around both sides, featuring all sorts of classy brackets and spindles and scrollwork.

 Even better bric-a-brac decorated the indoors, at which Vicki gaped with open mouth.
 Walnut paneling and stained-glass windows—antique furniture and chenille portieres—a carved mantelpiece over a cherrywood fireplace—a real chandelier reflected by a gleaming grand piano—ceiling-high bookcases that had an upholstered rolling ladder to reach their upper shelves—and three different vases full of peacock feathers.
 Every room looked freshly swept, waxed, and polished too; as though each belonged behind a museum’s red velvet rope.

 Joss thought it a tiresome place to live, tinged as it was with sorrow.